Sonny Angara: Second term (2007–2010)

-Angara was elected to a third term as congressman for Aurora in 2010.
+Third term (2010–2013)

 He was a signatory to the impeachment complaint against then-Chief Justice Renato Corona, which was signed by the 188 members of the Philippine House of Representatives in December 2011, was eventually adopted as the Articles of Impeachment, and was passed for consideration of the Senate impeachment court.
 He acted as deputy spokesperson of the House prosecution panel, together with Marikina Representative Miro Quimbo and Quezon Representative Lorenzo Tañada III, in the impeachment trial of the Chief Magistrate.

-As a three-term congressman, he authored several measures signed into law by the President of the Philippines, such as: